vivaria/edisonrul.ing/docs/source/cards/paladin-of-cursed-dragon.md

-# PALADIN OF CURSED DRAGON
+# Paladin Of Cursed Dragon

 > ① Once per turn, you can Special Summon 1 Level 4 or lower Zombie-Type monster that was destroyed by battle from your opponent's Graveyard to your side of the field.